-Also included in the library is a user interface based on a Flask application.
-You can load it with any WSGI server, or a simple
+Also included in the package is a user interface based on a Flask application.
+You can run it with any WSGI server, or a simple

 To instantiate a development environment, you need at least python3 with the

-python3 -m venv venv # This creates a virtual environment in a folder named "venv". . venv/bin/activate # This activates the virtual environment. pip install --upgrade pip setuptools wheel tox # This installed the development dependencies. # You should validate that the project works in your environment before you do anything to it. tox # This lints, uses yarn to download JS dependencies, and runs the tests. # A coverage report shows the current coverage status of the project.
-You should strive to raise it, or at least keep it the same. pip install -e . # This installs the project in "editable" mode. export FLASK_APP=faros_config.ui # This tells flask which app you're hacking on. export FLASK_ENV=development # This tells flask to run in "development" mode. flask run # This starts the application on localhost at HTTP port 5000
+pip install --upgrade --user pip setuptools wheel tox # This installs the development dependencies for your user. # You should validate that the project works in your environment before you do anything to it. tox # This lints, uses yarn to download JS dependencies, and runs the tests. # A coverage report shows the current coverage status of the project.
+You should strive to raise it, or at least keep it the same. python3 -m venv venv # This creates a virtual environment in a folder named "venv". . venv/bin/activate # This activates the virtual environment. pip install -e . # This installs the project to the venv in "editable" mode. # To manually run the tests and see their output directly, you can run pip install pytest python-dotenv dotenv -f devel.env run python3 -m tests.test_config_examples dotenv -f devel.env run python3 -m tests.test_inventory # To run the web app locally and see changes to the code reflected live, you can run export FLASK_APP=faros_config.ui # This tells flask which app you're hacking on. export FLASK_ENV=development # This tells flask to run in "development" mode. flask run # This starts the web application on localhost at HTTP port 5000

 You can work on any part of the application at this point, testing your changes in a browser pointed to